-NovaGold Resources Inc. ("NovaGold" or "the Company") was incorporated under the Companies Act (Nova Scotia) on December 5, 1984.
-NovaGold is a precious metals company engaged in the exploration and development of mineral properties primarily in North America.
-The Company has a portfolio of mineral properties located principally in Alaska, U.S. and British Columbia, Canada.
+NOVAGOLD Resources Inc. ("NOVAGOLD" or "the Company") was incorporated under the Companies Act (Nova Scotia) on December 5, 1984.
+NOVAGOLD is a precious metals company engaged in the exploration and development of mineral properties primarily in North America.
+The Company has a portfolio of mineral properties located principally in Alaska, U.S.A. and British Columbia, Canada.

-The Donlin Gold project in Alaska is held by a limited liability company owned equally by wholly-owned subsidiaries of NovaGold and Barrick Gold Corporation ("Barrick").
-The Galore Creek project is held by a partnership ("Galore Creek Partnership" or "the Partnership") owned equally by wholly-owned subsidiaries of NovaGold and Teck Resources Limited ("Teck").
+The Donlin Gold project in Alaska is held by a limited liability company owned equally by wholly-owned subsidiaries of NOVAGOLD and Barrick Gold Corporation ("Barrick").
+The Galore Creek project is held by a partnership ("Galore Creek Partnership" or "the Partnership") owned equally by wholly-owned subsidiaries of NOVAGOLD and Teck Resources Limited ("Teck").

-The Company has its primary listing on the Toronto Stock Exchange and a secondary listing on the NYSE-MKT (formerly NYSE-AMEX).
-The Company's head office is located at 2300 - 200 Granville Street, Vancouver, BC, Canada V6C 1S4.
+The Company is listed on the Toronto Stock Exchange and on the NYSE-MKT (formerly NYSE-AMEX) under the symbol "NG".
+The Company's head office is located at Suite 2300 - 200 Granville Street, Vancouver, BC, Canada V6C 1S4.